YashShedge503/Factorial24_assg_1/README.md

 ## Impact and Problem Solved

 This model shows how basic machine learning techniques can automate the process of labeling fashion images.
-This is useful in e-commerce platforms for product tagging, search, and recommendations.
+This is useful in e-commerce platforms for product tagging, search, and recommendations (also build model on recommendation system based on reviews).

 ## Run Instructions